i05nagai/memorandum/language/english_speaking.md

 * Her expression showed us that she was not pleased with the present
 * Urgent business kept me from coming yesterday
 * What Made you think that he could defeat that wrestler?
+* If I had to guess, I would say it's a proof that is clever or amusing in some way but not particularly important, meaningful

 ## Number